 The customer experience varies massively from one retailer to another.
-Some customers will visit an ecommerce website and find it easy to navigate, quickly locate the product they’re looking for and checkout.
-Others will have the opposite experience, having to trawl through hundreds of irrelevant products before they find what they’re looking for, maybe giving up before they find it.
+Some ecommerce websites are easy to navigate, making it a simple task to locate products and checkout.
+Others will offer the opposite experience, asking prospective customers to trawl through hundreds of irrelevant products before they find what they’re looking for, maybe giving up before they do.

-It’s no secret that each customer has their own unique way of shopping online, something that has been analysed for years in order to fully understand what the customer experience should look like.
-Of course, different retailers have a slightly different view of this, but generally they follow the same principle: you may think that your customer experience is strong, but if your customers don’t, that’s ultimately what your customer experience is, in practice.
+It’s no secret that each customer has their own unique way of shopping online; something that has been analysed for years in order to fully understand what the customer experience should look like.
+While retailers will inevitably hold differing perspectives on what good looks like, generally they will follow the same base principle: you may think that your customer experience is strong, but if your customers don’t, that’s ultimately what your customer experience is, in practice.

 Differentiating your brand in such a competitive market isn’t easy, but product configuration is a perfect example of how to do it.
 Established brands make small changes to their customer experience all the time - a sitemap update or a new payment system - but how does that make them stand out?
 It doesn’t take much to work out that doing what is expected by the customer isn’t enough to have an edge.